sergei-mironov/litrepl/paper/paper.md

 TODO: The plan:

-1. The concept of Literate programming was originally suggested by Donald Knuth
+1. The concept of Literate Programming was originally suggested by Donald Knuth
+   - Main idea: explaining to human beings what we want a computer to do
-   - Mention WEB, CWEB
+   - Mention WEB, CWEB, NOWEB
+   - Mention the focus on non-interactive ahead-of-time compilation
-   - Mention two main modes: weave and tangle
+   - Mention two main modes of operation: weave and tangle

-2. Since then, the concept was largely simplified
-   - NOWEB
-   - IPython?
-   - Literate Haskell?

-3. Independently, the concept of REPL appeared in the LISP developer community and get recognition through the IPython, interactive Haskell interpreter GHCi, RStudio IDE.

-4. Eventually, the tools appear which combine both styles up to a some degree.
-Probably, the most well-known representative project is ''Jupyter Notebooks'', despite the fact that we can call it Literate programming tool with a little exageration.

-5. We present ''Litrepl'' which unifies the two concepts into one paradigm of repeatedly running code sections while editing a "literate" document.
-As for Jupyter Notebook autohrs, our main goal is to make editing of research papers simpler.

-6. The second goal is to promote reproducible research practices by supporting the verification mode which evaluates sections and warns if the new results differ from the expected ones.

-7. Finally, we pursue a technical goal of having the tool modular, small and easliy-maintanable, for that we focus on re-using the existing formats and tools, such as text editors, document renderers, and operating system interfaces.

-8. The tool is designed as a command-line text processor which is configured to recognize code blocks within the literate paper document, evaluate some or all of them by piping their contents through the programming language interpreter process running in the background, and, finally, paste the results of the evaluation into the pre-formatted result blocks.
+   - Mention the trend towards the simplification(?)

+2. By that time, another human-computer interaction concept, read-evaluate-print-loop or REPL, already gained some popularity via the LISP developer community as well as via then-designed APL language for mathematical calculations.
+The command line interface combined with the language interpreter allowed incremental and, most importantly, interactive programming by directly changing the interpreter state.
+Keep human in the loop, thus, helps human to think.

+3. The next milestone was the IPython project evolved later as the Jupyter Project.
+The creators suggested the new document format called Notebook represented by a series of sections of various types not limited to text, some of which represented code and some the computation results.
+Pairs of code and result sections of Notebooks can be used to communicate a programming language interpreter interactively allowing REPL style programming (keep human in the loop).
+The well-formed document allows readers to follow the narrative and is suitable for presentations and sharing.

+   The authors formulated these ideas under the umbrella concept of Literate Computing, or building a computational narrative which is (1) spanning wide range of audience (2) bosting reproducibility and (3) collaboraiton.

+   To fulfill these goals a number of technical decisions were made, the most important of these, along with the introduction of a document format, are: the inter-module communication between the computational core, known as Jupyter Kernel, and the Notebook plaing the role of a client, another client-server communication between Notebook web-server and the user web-browser.

+5. While we agree on the importance of the main concept of Literate Computing, but we argue that the goal of reproducibility overshadows other mentioned goals.
+Being solved, it would both allow time-separated communication between parties of a research project and widen its audience.
+Yet, this problem, as shown by [Doostra et al] exceeds not only the scope of human-computer interaction system but even the scope of a typical programming language library distribution manager.
+An adequate solution to the softare deployment problem would necessarily be a whole-system solution such as Nix manager or a Docker container.

+6. For this reason, we suggest focusing human-computer interaction at transparency rahter than reproducibility.
+Below we describe ''Litrepl'' tool which is simple yet powerful to bring the REPL interactive programming style into a common text editor.

+8. First, we suggest re-using the existing text document formats and editors.
+In each of the two formats we implemented, Markdown and LaTeX, we use a simplified parsers to destinguish code and result sections from everything else.
+Second, we rely on the simple bi-directional text streams to communicate language interpreters via inter-process communication to evaluate code.
+At the time of this writing, we support families of Python and Shell interpreters and a custom AI communication interpreter.
+Finally, we leave as much as possible to the operating system facilities.

+# How it works

-9. The command-line interface is designed in a way, which allows simple integration into the text editors.
-The repository provides a Vim plugin illustrating how to do this.
+7. Litrepl is designed as a command-line text processor in a way, making the integration into text editors as simple as passing the contents of the currently opened file through the utility.
+The repository provides an illustrative Vim plugin.

-10. The tool is implemented in Python in about 2K lines of code according to the LOC metric, supports LaTeX and Markdown document formats, containing code blocks written in Python (we support both Python and IPython interpreters), languages of the Bourn Shell family, and a custom AI model communication interpreter named Aicli.

-11. The tool has only two Python dependencies so far, at the cost of an additional dependency on the operating system intefaces for which we choos POSIX as a wide-spread openly available standard.

 ![](./pic.svg)

+## Parsing

+When the file appears on the Litrepl's stdin stream, it uses Earley parser to reliably recognize code and result sections.

+## Evaluation

+TODO

+## Session management

+10. The tool is implemented in Python in about 2K lines of code according to the LOC metric, and has only two Python dependencies so far, at the cost of the dependency on the operating system intefaces for which we choose POSIX as a wide-spread openly available standard.

 # References